gittogethers/platzi/README.md

 ### Access GitHub Student Developer Pack
 - If you're not currently registered as a GitHub Education student, please go [here](https://education.github.com/discount_requests/application?utm_source=2024-06-11-Platzi-Challenge) to sign up.
 Once you've been successfully verified as a student, you'll be able to follow the steps above to receive the additional benefits.

-Note that you can still participate in the challenge if you are not verified as a GitHub Education student.
+**Note**: You can still participate in the challenge if you are not verified as a GitHub Education student.
 Sign up for a free trial of Copilot [here](https://github.com/features/copilot).

-Go to and fork [this](https://github.com/ritarenee15/foodme-platzi) repository.
-This is also where you will submit your final application.

 ### GitHub Copilot Setup
 To get started with Copilot, you'll need to make sure it is configured in your editor.
 [Go here](https://docs.github.com/en/copilot/quickstart) for a quickstart guide to getting started with Copilot.
 You can use the globe button in the upper right corner to change instructions in our Docs to another language.